We are going to discuss the importance (or insignificance for that matter) of work experience for MS in USA. There are two aspects to it –

 The downside of waiting is that you never know what will happen next year.
-Competition grows every year and you may or may not get a higher ranked school next year.
+Competition grows every year for MS in USA and you may or may not get a higher ranked school next year.
 That means, you wasted a year.

 I have a good job offer in hand, should I still go for MS?

 Is it your dream job?
 Then, no, you don’t need to pursue higher studies (which is like introspecting what is it that you want in life).
 But most likely, you don’t get dream job right away after finishing college.
 Then, contemplate whether this is a job role which will inch you closer to your dream and enhance your profile more than what an MS would do.
 For e.g. if you are an IITian with great offer from Big 3 consulting firm or Facebook, yeah working there can make more sense because even if you want to pursue Grad School later on, this work experience can enhance your candidacy much much more.
 Now, if you are choosing between Facebook and MIT – I would say you are already a rockstar, so whatever you do will be right! 🙂